 As most kids get older, their bones very gradually rotate to a normal angle.
 Walking, like other skills, improves with experience, so kids will become better able to control their muscles and foot position.

-In-toeing and out-toeing gets better over time, but the change occurs very gradually.
-And, it's hard to notice.
-Therefore, doctors often recommend using video clips to help parents track improvement.
+In-toeing and out-toeing gets better over time, but this happens very gradually and is hard to notice.
+So doctors often recommend using video clips to help parents track improvement.
 Parents can record their child walking, and then wait about a year to take another video.
 This usually makes it easy to see if the gait abnormality has improved over time.
 In most cases, it has.
 If not, parents should speak with their child's doctor to discuss whether treatment is necessary.

 In the past, special shoes and braces were used to treat gait abnormalities.
-However, doctors found that these didn't make in-toeing or out-toeing disappear any faster, so they're rarely used anymore.
+But doctors found that these didn't make in-toeing or out-toeing disappear any faster, so they're rarely used now.

 If Walking Does Not Improve